Isudan Gadhvi: Chief Ministerial candidature (2022 Gujarat Legislative Assembly election)

 At being asked on the top three things that he'd do if he gets elected, Gadhvi replied that the first step would be the debt waiver for the farmers, guarantee of fair prices, uninterrupted power supply, and irrigation facilities.
-Secondly, they will setup a anti-corruption helpline on the lines of Delhi and Punjab.
+Secondly, they will set up an anti-corruption helpline on the lines of Delhi and Punjab.
 As the third step, he announced there will be free electricity for everyone up to 300 units a month.

 Gadhvi contested the elections from Khambhalia constituency Devbhumi Dwarka.
 He lost the election to Mulubhai Bera of the BJP, who garnered 10% more votes than Gadhvi.
 Other opponent running from the seat was the incumbent Vikrambhai Madam of the Congress.

 State President of Aam Admi Party-Gujarat

-As a result of major reshuffling on 4th January 2023, Isudan succeeded Gopal Italia as the President of Aam Admi Party in Gujarat.
+As a result of major reshuffling on 4 January 2023, Isudan succeeded Gopal Italia as the president of Aam Admi Party in Gujarat.

 Post this appointment, Isudan discussed the elections and forthcoming strategy of the AAP in the state.
-According to him, AAP performed well in Gujarat, getting 5 seats and 41 lakh votes despite limited time and confusion.
+According to him, AAP performed well in Gujarat, getting 5 seats and 4.1 million votes despite limited time and confusion.
 This mirrors performance in Delhi & Punjab, where they succeeded in second elections after no govt in first.
 People in Gujarat now considering voting for AAP.
 Election challenges ahead include forming vote samitis & samitis at booth, village & city levels.
 We'll appoint in-charge in 26 Lok Sabha constituencies and focus on seats where we are strong and win majority of municipal corporation elections in 2025.
 Perform well in 2024, but focus on 2027, and by this time, our organisation will be fully-formed.

 Gadhvi stated he has daily talks with the five elected MLAs to monitor their work.
 On the topic of the defection of the AAP's five MLAs after the election results, Gadhvi said, "The BJP is trying to spread rumors.
 We are here to work, be the voice of the people, and fight for them.
 Those who joined the party are here to serve, not gain power."